wp-plugins/neoncrm-events-widget/readme.txt

 = 0.11 =
 * Fixed an issue that caused multiple cached widget instances to overwrite each other.

+= 0.12 =
+* Fixed an issue that prevented the cache from being cleared when a widget is updated.

 == Upgrade Notice ==

 = 0.1 =